dainst/idai-field/README.md

 This is a monorepo containing five packages:

-* [Field Desktop](desktop): The Field Desktop client based on AngularJS and Electron
+* [Field Desktop](desktop): The Field Desktop application based on AngularJS and Electron
-* [Field Mobile](mobile): The Field Mobile client based on React Native
+* [Field Mobile](mobile): The Field Mobile application based on React Native
 * [Field Server](server): The FieldHub server application
 * [Field Core](core): Shared TypeScript modules
 * [iDAI.field Web](web): The iDAI.field Web publication platform

 ## Collaborative work

-Field supports automatic database- and filesyncing between different Field Desktop Clients and FieldHub.
+Field supports automatic database and file syncing between different Field Desktop installations and FieldHub.
 Here are some network topologies currently in use.

-### Syncing between <span style="color: #008B00;">desktop</span> clients only
+### Syncing between <span style="color: #008B00;">Field Desktop</span> installations only

 This setup does not require a FieldHub server installation.
 All researchers sync between their machines (laptops or desktop PCs) directly.